gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 # CAP theorem and its implications for selecting a NoSQL database

-distrubution is important in Nosql because of its characteristics.
-It relys on horizontal scaling out to handle growth.
+distribution is important in NoSQL because of its characteristics.
+It relies on horizontal scaling out to handle growth.
 CAP theorem provides fundamental understanding to complexities of distributed system design.
 It helps in making informed decisions that align with the application's requirements and the system's architectural goals.

 ![mongoDB](/assets/img/mongodb/CAP_Theorem_Venn_Diagram.png)